• Safety Laws in West Virginia

 • School buses and motorcycles, including similar vehicles such as mopeds, must use headlights every time they're on the highway.

-• Every other motor vehicle must use headlights from sunset to sunrise, and when lighting is poor enough that they can't see other drivers and vehicles within 500 feet.
+• Every other motor vehicle must use headlights from sunset to sunrise, and when lighting is poor enough that they can't see other drivers and vehicles within 500 ft.

 Unattended Motor Vehicles

 West Virginians are not allowed to leave their motor vehicles running unattended.
-According to West Virginia State Code 17C-14-1, a driver must turn off the car, lock the ignition, and remove the key.
+By law, a driver must turn off the car, lock the ignition, and remove the key.
 Leaving an unattended motor vehicle running is a misdemeanor and carries a first-offense fine of up to $100.
+Subsequent offenses will incur heavier fines.

 Unattended Children and Pets